RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 This demonstration requires:
 - Rocket&reg; Enterprise Developer for Visual Studio 2022. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
-- A TN3270 terminal emulator to run the CICS application.
+- A TN3270 terminal emulator to run the IBM CICS application.

 **Note:**
 This tutorial uses Rocket&reg; Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.